Romrchp/csa-journey-planner/README.md

-# Final Assignment: Robust Journey Planning
+# Journey Planning in Zürich with the Earliest Connection Scan Algorithm

 ## Content